 The web-based application works on any web browser and allows you to create and modify programs for all of your devices.
 Vivint also provides mobile applications on Android, BlackBerry and iOS that you can use to control your devices from any location with an internet connection, though you cannot create or modify triggers or events from the mobile app.

-Unfortunately, Vivint struggled in this category.
-The system requires professional installation, which means that while support will likely be higher quality and more efficient, you also won’t be able to upgrade the system easily on your own.
-Your Vivint system will accept almost all devices that use Z-Wave communication technology.
-Vivint does not currently offer any software integration abilities, so you won’t be able to control Windows Media Player or iTunes with the home automation portion of the Vivint system.
+The system requires professional installation, which means that while support will be high quality and efficient, you won’t be able to upgrade the system easily on your own.
+Vivint's system will accept almost all peripherals that use Z-Wave technology as well as ZigBee devices to a lesser extent.
+Unfortunately, Vivint is not compatible with older home control technologies such as X10, UPB or Insteon, which makes it better suited for new installations rather than upgrades to existing systems.
+Vivint does not currently offer any software integration abilities, so you won’t be able to control Windows Media Player or iTunes with this intelligent home system.

-The Vivint home control system was very easy to use, and we were surprised with how well it integrated with the standard functions of the home.
-Locks can be opened with an app or an access code and each code can be linked to a different user, so you always know who is coming through your door.
-The mobile application epitomized the ease of use of Vivint’s system, bringing all of your home control into the palm of your hand in an easily interpretable manner.
+The Vivint smart home system is very easy to use, and it integrates well with the standard functions of the home.
+Locks can open on demand with an app or an access code, and each code links to a different user, so you always know who is coming through your door.
+The mobile application epitomizes the ease of use of Vivint’s system, bringing all of your home control into the palm of your hand in an easily interpretable manner.

-If you need integrated security with your home automation system, Vivint is an excellent choice.
-However, they do lack voice recognition and the ability to interface with media software like iTunes, so you won’t be able to control everything in your home like you can with some of its competitors.
+If you're looking for a safe, secure home automation system, Vivint is an excellent choice.
+However, they do lack voice recognition and the ability to interface with media software like iTunes, so you won’t be able to control everything in your home as with some of its competitors.

-Vivint bundles their home automation software with some notable security features.
+Vivint's home automation system comes with some notable security features.